|Frequently Asked Questions

 a letter to the court, with a copy to all other parties,

 requesting that an order be issued to that effect.
+This method of withdrawal is also available where an appeal or proceeding has been perfected but no responsive papers have been filed.
 If the

-appeal or proceeding has been perfected, an appellant must
+appeal or proceeding has been perfected and responded to, an appellant must

 either make a formal motion on notice for leave to withdraw

 it, or must submit a stipulation signed by all parties consenting